 Favorite Rhode Island Restaurant: Matunuck Oyster Bar offers plenty of delicious local seafood, including oysters that they harvest in their own waters behind the restaurant.
 The seafood is reasonably priced, with ample portions, and they have a good wine list and cocktail program to accompany your food.
 They offer some Rhode Island seafood specialties and if you travel through Rhode Island, it is well worth making a stop here.
 And definitely order some of their Bourbon Oysters!

 The Passionate Foodie's Top 50 Restaurants

 In addition to the Favorites listed above, I've compiled a list of my own Top 50 Restaurants, those Massachusetts places where I'm sure to always have a delicious meal, whether a casual breakfast or a high-end French dinner.
 These are the places I seem to recommend the most to others, including some places where I dine on a regular basis.
 Many of these places have been listed on prior Favorite Lists, some for multiple years, and are all worthy of recognition and recommendation.
-This is not a list of the "Best" restaurants, but my own personal favorites and you can find my reviews of these spots on my blog.
+There are also some new Favorites, places I only recently encountered but which I know I will be returning frequently.
+Please note that this is not a list of the "Best" Boston-area restaurants, but my own personal favorites.

 Island Creek Oyster Bar